deepaksood619/deepaksood619.github.io/docs/cloud/aws/networking-content-delivery/intro.md

     AWS PrivateLink simplifies the security of data shared with cloud-based applications by eliminating the exposure of data to the public Internet.
 AWS PrivateLink provides private connectivity between VPCs, AWS services, and on-premises applications, securely on the Amazon network.
 AWS PrivateLink makes it easy to connect services across different accounts and VPCs to significantly simplify the network architecture.

-3. Amazon CloudFront - Global Content Delivery Network - [Guide to AWS Lambda@Edge A/B Testing](https://www.toptal.com/aws/ab-testing-with-aws-lambda-at-edge)
+3. Amazon CloudFront - Global Content Delivery Network

 4. Amazon Route 53